Battle of the Strait of Hormuz (1553): The battle

 The Turks sailed in a column close to shore, and as soon as they spotted the Portuguese fleet, attempted to circle it around the north.
 To allow the galleons and war-caravels to fire broadsides, the Portuguese formed a line – a tactic that in the future would become standard in naval warfare.
 Murat Reis proved just as skilful commanding his galleys: lacking broadside artillery, he instead would order all his galleys to veer to starboard at the same time, to allow the bow guns to fire at the Portuguese, before resuming course.

 One Turkish cannonball pierced the Portuguese flagship below the waterline; at this critical moment, the ship-master performed a risky manoeuvre: shifting direction towards the wind, the galleon tilted, bringing the hole above the waterline and allowing the carpenters to plug it mid-battle.

 Towards the end of the morning wind fell, leaving the Portuguese and Ottoman sail vessels immobile, but not the galleys.
 Possessing himself a carrack which he could not leave behind, Murat Reis took the opportunity to surround an isolated Portuguese galleon, commanded by Gonçalo Pereira Marramaque.
-For the following six hours, the galleon crew withstood a continuous bombardment, felling its masts and tearing down its fore and aft castles.
+For the following six hours, the galleon crew withstood a continuous bombardment, that felled its masts and tore down its fore and aft castles.
 Yet the Turks were unable to sink it through gunfire alone, or close in for the grapple.
+Marramaque was always to be found wherever the vessel was most threatened during combat.

 At the same time, the Turkish galleys were harassed by the Portuguese foists, which being lighter, did not press with the attack.

-As the wind picked up, the Portuguese galleons and war-caravels once more closed in on the Turkish galleys, and Murat Reis finally disengaged, taking the route back to Basra along the Persian coast.
+As the wind picked up towards evening, the Portuguese galleons and war-caravels once more closed in on the Turkish galleys, and Murat Reis finally disengaged, taking the route back to Basra along the Persian coast.